 Keep an eye on them around children because they don’t know their own strength.

-17. Malanees – The Alaskan Malamute and Great Pyrenees mix
+17. Alaskan Malamute & Great Pyrenees mix (AKA Malanees)

 Alaskan Malamutes are heavy-duty workers, immensely strong, and are loyal, affectionate, and playful.
 When they mix with the Great Pyrenees, you get an adorable lap dog that shed like crazy.